 Technically, yes.
 Jewellers can fix the chains depending on the type.
 The common varieties of cobble and curb chains are easily fixed since they are made up of simple interlocking links.
 However, varieties that have complex designs, such as ball or rope chains, can only be repaired by experienced jewellers.
 The processes of fixing simple chains includes soldering and twisting the wires that make up the chain.
 While it sounds simple to a layman, the process is an extremely delicate one, during which a single mistake can cause the chain to be replaced completely.

-Now that you’re more familiar with necklaces and their attributes, you’re more likely to buy a piece that’s best suited for you.
+Now that you’re more familiar with necklaces and their versatile nature, you’re more likely to buy a piece that’s best suited for you.
 It can seem unimportant, but the next time you’re in a hurry and need to shop for a necklace set, you’ll be glad to have known the ins and outs of its workings.